 This forms part of our published information and is designed to show information that will be most useful and interesting to our families.
-On the school website, there is also our Equality Policy; our Equality Action Plan; our Access Plan; our Anti-Bullying Policy and our PSHE (Personal, Social and Health Education) Policy
+On the school website, there is also our our Equality Action Plan; our Accessibility Plan and our Anti-Bullying Policy.